Updated on

 min read

 If you’re reading this, you’re probably considering an Excel CRM rather than shifting to a dedicated CRM tool.
-Excel CRMs are popular for many reasons—users’ familiarity with the application, customization, budgetary concerns, relatively quick and easy setup, and offline access.
+Excel CRMs are popular for many reasons (users’ familiarity with the application, customization, budgetary concerns, relatively quick and easy setup, and offline access).
 It’s a solid option for small-scale businesses to work with a CRM before moving to a dedicated CRM tool.

-In this piece, I’ll help you get started with creating a CRM in Excel.
-More importantly, I’ll also help you decide if an Excel CRM is right for you and the blueprint for building a CRM in Excel from scratch.
+In this piece, I’ll help you get started with creating a CRM in Excel, and help you decide if an Excel CRM is right for you.
+And yes, we’re including a free template to download and customize.

 • An Excel CRM is a great choice for small, growing businesses.
 It is affordable and offers many customization options.
 This is the ideal starting point for anyone who has never used a CRM.